armanisadeghi/matrx-chrome/README.md

 ## Troubleshooting

-### "User ID not configured" error
-- Click Settings in the extension popup
-- Enter a User ID (your name, email, or username)
-- Save configuration and try again

 ### "Connection failed" in settings
 - Verify your Supabase URL is correct (should end with `.supabase.co`)
 - Check that your anon key is valid